Jutsz/Recipes/README.md

 ### Documentation
 Additionally, you can use Swagger at http://localhost:8080/swagger-ui/index.html after starting the application to interact with the endpoints.
-(If you have started with docker: http://localhost/swagger-ui/index.html).
+(If you are running with docker: http://localhost/swagger-ui/index.html).

 ### Recipe Management